-Second, the free-market approach argues that an effective way to promote financial stability is to aim for perfect competition.
+The second consequence is that the free-market approach leads its believers to argue that the most effective way to promote financial stability is to aim for perfect competition.
 This can be done by improving the transparency of information in financial markets, which would give participants a better understanding of economic risks and improve market signals.
 For example, greater transparency could be achieved by creating new financial indices or improving existing ones.
 Aiming for perfect competition can also include supporting “fundamentals-oriented” financial education, which proponents see as a way to help market participants make better-informed decisions (Shiller 2000).
 This aim can also be pursued through the use of stock options and other compensation mechanisms that link the pay of managers and employees to the performance of their business.

-Third, the free-market approach calls for protection against random shocks that may affect the system and create financial difficulties.
+The third consequence is that the free-market approach leads to calls for protection against random shocks that may affect the system and create financial difficulties.
 This can be done by putting in place capital, liquidity and loan-loss reserve requirements to provide buffers against unexpected and expected losses.
 Ideally, however, the adequacy of these buffers should not be determined by regulators; they should be market determined.
 After all, according to this viewpoint, financial-market participants know their line of business better than regulators and have an incentive to preserve their business as a going concern.
 Thus, with the help of market signals, bankers are the most qualified to calculate the appropriate buffers against potential financial problems given existing risks.
 This is the essence of the thinking behind Basel II, now being amended by Basel III.

-The idea that business managers and other market participants know best—and would not implement decisions harmful to themselves and the economy—has been pushed forward by the U.S. Treasury even during the Great Recession: “Treasury believes market participants will be reluctant to self-certify rules harmful to the marketplace” (Department of the Treasury 2008: 116).
+The idea that business managers and other market participants know best—and would not implement decisions harmful to themselves and the economy—has continued being pushed forward by the U.S. Treasury even during the Great Recession: “Treasury believes market participants will be reluctant to self-certify rules harmful to the marketplace” (Department of the Treasury 2008: 116).
 Thus, while Turner hints at a change in the mindset among regulators and Greenspan admits to a flaw in his laissez-faire philosophy, one has reason to doubt that there has been a real shift in thinking among business leaders, bankers and policymakers.
 Perhaps the best recent evidence of this is the lack of fundamental regulatory reform analogous to that seen in the 1930s.

 Growth and Investment as Overriding Economic Priorities

-The free-market view of financial crises and how to prevent them and protect against them, is complemented by a specific conception of the primary goal of an economic system.
-The goal of is not social provisioning; it is to achieve economic growth, and to constantly create and satisfy new wants.
+The advocates of the free-market view believe that crises will be rare and that market design can prevent and protect against any possible crisis.
+This viewpoint is paralleled by a complimentary belief that the fundamental goal of the economy is not social provisioning but rather to achieve continuing economic growth with the constant creation and satisfaction of manufactured human wants.
 Thus, economic growth must be preserved for its own sake, and this affects how the financial system is regulated and supervised.
 Indeed, the goal becomes to regulate in such a way that economic growth is minimally impaired, and, if possible, promoted.
 This was reemphasized recently by U.S. Treasury Secretary Timothy Geithner (2010) after the passage of the Dodd-Frank financial legislation: “The reforms that are now the law of the land will help us rebuild a pro-growth, pro-investment financial system.”